buildpacks/rfcs/text/0000-stack-buildpacks.md

 ## Stack Platform Directory

-The `detect` and `build` phases will be provided with a stack-specific platform directory, instead of the userspace platform directory.
+The `detect` and `build` phases will be provided with a stack-specific platform directory, instead of the application platform directory.
 In this way, the lifecycle can ensure that no environment variables or other platform-specific extensions are coming from other buildpacks or other sources that may impact the stackpacks ability to successful rebase in the future.

 The new stack-specific platform directory will require new options for the lifecycle detect and build interfaces, but the stackpacks `detect` and `build` executables will retain the same interface (i.e. they simply get a different platform dir than other buildpacks).